xpcapital/ffmpeg-kit/BUILD_AND_RELEASE.md

 # Build and Release

-For MyGroove we only publish one package per platform instead of multiple variants including different sets of libraries.
+For Xpcapital we only publish one package per platform instead of multiple variants including different sets of libraries.
 We only need the Non-GPL HTTPS variant of `ffmpeg-kit`.

 We use the Github Package Registry to consume the binaries privately.
 Therefore the person publishing the package will need to setup the necessary credentials for GitHub first.